-Public Parks and Recreation (PPR) - This land use category includes all public parks, developed (with recreational facilities) and undeveloped.
+- Public Parks and Recreation (PPR) This land use category includes all public parks, developed (with recreational facilities) and undeveloped.
 Related and ancillary facilities are also allowed such as community centers, typical public recreational facilities, meeting rooms and office/storage space for parks administration and operation.
 Certain commercial activities ancillary to recreational uses and related to the resources of the park, such as boat supply stores, fuel docks, or tennis and golf clubhouses are also permitted.
 Other commercial recreation, entertainment or cultural uses may also be considered for approval in the PPR category if they would enhance the quality, utility or enjoyment of the site and its natural, historical or archeological resources and facilities.
-The floor area ratio for ancillary commercial, administrative, recreation, cultural and entertainment buildings shall not exceed 0.2.

-- Private Parks and Open Space (PPOS) The PPOS category identifies private parks and open space areas, including private membership golf courses, cemeteries, and golf-oriented resorts.
+The floor area ratio for ancillary commercial, administrative, recreation, cultural and entertainment buildings shall not exceed 0.2. - Private Parks and Open Space (PPOS) The PPOS category identifies private parks and open space areas, including private membership golf courses, cemeteries, and golf-oriented resorts.
 Privately owned golf courses open to the public are also contained in this category.
 Golf courses are allowed to have ancillary uses such as clubhouses, pro shops, other recreational facilities, administrative offices, maintenance facilities, meeting rooms, lounge, small gift shop, private restaurant (owner-operated only) and ballrooms.
-Golf-oriented resorts in this category may also include hospitality facilities reasonably related to the resort use such as health spas and hotel rooms.
+Golf- oriented resorts in this category may also include hospitality facilities reasonably related to the resort use such as health spas and hotel rooms.
 The floor area ratio for ancillary uses and hospitality facilities shall not exceed 0.25. - Environmentally-Protected Parks (EPP) This category includes existing lands that are environmentally sensitive and/or exhibit unique archeological features.
 All EPP areas shall be managed consistent with the goals, objectives and policies for development of the applicable environmental resources or protection area.
 Accordingly, resource-enhancing facilities including boardwalks, nature trails, canoe trails and launches, and interpretive facilities may be provided in these areas.
-The floor area ratio for incidental uses shall not exceed 0.1. - Water Bodies Water bodies depicted on the FLUM are not intended for any land use and are not counted toward gross_density determinations for adjacent land areas unless they are inland waters wholly owned by the applicant. - Community Mixed Use Opportunity Areas Parcels depicted as being within a Community Mixed Use Opportunity Area may be an appropriate sites for redesignation to CMU.
-The Opportunity Areas are not formal land use designations and do not represent a land use change.
-The current underlying land use designation for the various parcels within these areas applies.
-The underlying land use designation within a CMU Opportunity Areas may only be changed when the City, on its own initiative, or upon application from the respective property owner(s) applies for an amendment to the Future Land Use Map.
-Such applications will be considered by the City Council in accordance with the requirements set forth in Chapter 163, Florida Statutes.
-The City reserves legislative discretion to adopt or deny any such amendments.
-The fact that a property may be situated within a Community Mixed Use Opportunity Area does not create or establish: (1) any vested rights for or to development; or (2) any expectation of a future use of the property.
+The floor area ratio for incidental uses shall not exceed 0.1. - Water Bodies Water bodies depicted on the FLUM are not intended for any land use and are not counted toward gross_density determinations for adjacent land areas unless they are inland waters wholly owned by the applicant. - Regional Activity Center (RAC) The Foreign Trade Zone (FTZ) site located at the southeast corner of NW 25th St. and NW 107th Av. and certain lands located in Section 8 (Township 53 South, Range 40 East), as depicted on the adopted FLUM, are hereby designated as "Chapter 380 Regional Activity Centers" pursuant to Chapter 28- 24.014(10)(b)2, Florida Administrative Code.